mcloughlan/algo-notes/docs/graphs.md

 !!! warning

-	writing this in 2025.
-Never seen cosine simularity anywhere. dw about it
+	I have never seen cosine simularity anywhere.
+Don't worry too much about it

 Best example in the world: